davemollen/dm-TimeWarp/README.md

 ## Copyright notices

-Make Noise Erbe-Verb is a trademark or trade name of another manufacturer and was used merely to identify the product whose sound was reviewed in the creation of this product.

 VST is a trademark of Steinberg Media Technologies GmbH, registered in Europe and other countries.

-All other trademarks are the property of their respective holders.

 <img src="https://steinbergmedia.github.io/vst3_dev_portal/resources/licensing_6.png" width="60" height="auto" alt="VST trademark">